Dhruvpatel2491/TAI-tutor-ai/README.md

 ## Ollama (local model) notes

 - This project expects Ollama to run locally (default host `localhost:11434`).
-If Ollama is not available, the backend will fail to make LLM/embedding calls.
-For CI or environments without Ollama, you can mock these calls in tests or add an adapter (see `backend/llm_adapters.py` suggestion in project copilot instructions).
+If Ollama is not available, LLM/embedding calls will fail unless you enable the mock path described above (`MOCK_LLM_ECHO`) or mock network calls in your tests.
+For CI or environments without Ollama, either mock the calls or add an adapter module such as `backend/llm_adapters.py`.

 ## Rebuilding the index